Top 3 Amazon FBA Issues & How to Fix Them

 • Temperature-sensitive products (such as chocolates)

 In addition to consistent monitoring of fulfillment costs, your inventory and order management need to be more accurate.
-You may need to take time out of your day to update the inventory in Seller Central, as well as tracking orders and ship them out.
-You can fix this issue by using an Inventory Management Software or investing in an app to automate your process.
+You may need to take time out of your day to update the inventory in Seller Central, as well as track orders and ship them out.
+You can fix this issue by using Inventory Management Software or investing in an app to automate your process.
 If you don’t invest time into fixing this issue, consequences may arise due to not being able to keep track of when items sell out.

-These can result to missing profit opportunities on products that sold out before too long, losing customers due to not getting back to them quickly enough, and other issues associated with an unorganized Amazon FBA business model.
+These can result in missing profit opportunities on products that sold out before too long, losing customers due to not getting back to them quickly enough, and other issues associated with an unorganized Amazon FBA business model.

 Many sellers will opt for a shortcut and just pay Amazon to package and prep their items for sale.
 Besides incurring higher costs, the downsides also include longer waiting times to get your inventory listed, and the risk that it could be mixed with other sellers’ inventory.